an12346/eau-claires-salon/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your desktop
-* Naviagate to the `HairSalon` directory
+* Naviagate to the HairSalon directory
 * Next, compile the code using the command `$ dotnet build`
 * Then, to run the application in a web browser, use the command `$ dotnet run`
+* Create a file in the HairSalon directory called appsettings.json

 To recreate database:
-* Ensure MySQL server is running by putting in the command `mysql -uroot -pepicodus` in the terminal
+* Create a file in the HairSalon directory called appsettings.json
+* Add this code to the appsettings.json file:
+  {
+    "ConnectionStrings": {
+    "DefaultConnection": "Server=localhost;Port=3306;database=[YOUR DATABASE];uid=root;pwd=[YOUR PASSWORD];"
+    }
+  }
+* Add your password and database to the appsettings.json file
-* Open MySQL Workbench
+* Open MySQL Workbench and click on the local server
+* Click on Administration then select `Data Import/Restore`
+* In Import Options select `Import from Self-Contained File` and choose `anna_pittman.sql`
-* Click `create new schema` in the navbar and enter a name for the database
+* Choose a name for the database and then click `Start Import` to import the database
-* Click apply and finish
-* Click on the newly created schema in the schemas section and right click on the `Tables` option
-* Fill out the name and column fields and click apply and finish